top of page

 10. Building community: A community is defined by shared social identification among the members.
 Servant leaders recognize and take action to build community with those in the workplace.
 Creating shared social identity provides the missing link between employees feeling excluded and included.

-Employees are looking for leaders that demonstrate these behaviors.
+Employees are looking for leaders who demonstrate these behaviors.
 However, these characteristics alone do not fully capture servant leadership.

 7 Dimensions of Servant Leadership

 Like the operating system on your phone, the leader's inner game values and virtues moderate leadership effectiveness.
-Characteristics describe what a leader should do in a given situation.
-But, the leader's virtues and character direct what a leader will do.
+While characteristics describe what a leader should do in a given situation, the leader's virtues and character determine what a leader will do.

 Virtues provide a foundation for the characteristics of a servant leader.